IKoshelev/amd-like-modules/README.md

 window.loadOnce("~ui/viewmodels/",["marketPricesView.css","marketPricesVm.js"]);
 ```

 This project arose as i was working for a babnking enterprise where we had a large existing JavaScript codebase using either no modules at all or namespace objects on window and we needed to start using a better module system, while maintaining interop between old and new code.
 First consideration was RequireJS using AMD modules, but the team strugled with it due to naming issues and several libraries changing their behaviour when they detected availability of RequireJS, thus breaking old code.
 Mixing old and new code was also a problem.
 We decided to write a small library that would give us just the AMD functionality we needed and would not change anything in the existing code.

+After using this library for year, we have successfully modularised and refactored our existing code and even started several new projects using it.

 ## configuration